Where do you end and your machines begin? Do you know?

 These people have outputs as augmented as their inputs.
 Their shouts reach billions, their gestures command objects to move.
 They can create faster than any human in history — whether objects or documents.
 Their imaginations made real at incredible speed.
 The only thing that prevents these superhumans becoming gods is the relative power of their peers, maintaining a balance.

 Except there won’t be a balance.
 On the current course, the gap between the haves and have-nots will widen.
 Social mobility is hard enough between classes.
-How do you ascend to godhood?
+How do you maintain a balance when the rich ascend to godhood?
 This is the subject of the 2013 Neil Blomkamp film Elysium, on which I did a round of media interviews at its DVD/Blu-ray launch.
 His answer?
 Violent revolution.

 Maybe we will take a different course.
 Maybe the technology becomes so cheap and so accessible that everyone can have it without signing their privacy and rights away in return, the format that currently funds many tech-driven services.
 Maybe we have a less violent revolution in the interim and steer down a more egalitarian path.